Our team

 Nam Kim, MTA, MT-BC

-Nam is a music therapist over 16 years of experience working with children, adolescents, and adults with autism and developmental disabilities.
-Nam studied music composition and music education in South Korea and music therapy master’s program in Kansas, U.S.
+Nam is a board-certified music therapist with over 18 years of experience working with children, adolescents, and adults with autism and developmental disabilities.
+She studied music composition and music education in South Korea, and studied music therapy in a master’s program in Kansas, U.S.

 Music Therapist